urbit/developers.urbit.org/content/guides/core/app-guide/intro.md

 This guide will walk through everything you need to know to write your own Gall agents.

-App School I is suitable for anyone with an intermediate knowledge of Hoon.
-If you've worked through [Hoon School](/guides/core/hoon-school/) or something equivalent, you should be fine.
+The App Guide is suitable for anyone with an intermediate knowledge of Hoon.
+If you've worked through [Hoon Guide](/guides/core/hoon-guide/) or something equivalent, you should be fine.

 ## What are Gall agents?